 - If someone is concerned about an expensive and onerous probate process in a bad probate state.
 In Georgia, with a well-drafted Will, the probate process is generally neither expensive nor onerous.
 However, in a number of other states, probate can be much more expensive and difficult.
-Having a properly-implemented, RLT-based estate plan can help reduce your exposure to probate in those states.
+Having a fully funded, RLT-based estate plan can help reduce your exposure to probate in those states.

 - If someone wants to be able to provide for specific bequests of money or other property, and to change such bequests without having to formally amend his or her Will for every change.
 Under a Will, Georgia law permits you to use a list of specific bequests which is not part of the actual Will, but such lists can be used only for bequests of tangible personal property (jewelry, furniture, clothing, etc) and such bequests are not legally binding.
 Under an RLT, you can use a provision which allows you to make a separate list of specific bequests, including bequests of money, real estate, and other assets in addition to bequests of tangible personal property, and the list can be made legally binding.
 Using this type of provision in an RLT can allow you to change your mind more often about such bequests, and to make such changes either without the help of any attorney, or with a reduced level of assistance.